glanzkaiser/glanzshamzs/Julia/Simulations/Readme.md

 The orthoradial slice is straight up and down, while the oblique slice is slanted, similar to a forward slash on a computer.
 These slices help periodontists visualize the anatomical structures in the mouth and evaluate where the optimal placement of a dental implant would be.

 In this 3-dimensional world, if we have a 3-d object, like a brain sample we can cut a slice at certain angle to obtain the oblique slice.
 To analyze the brain, or help in doing surgery or research about neurons.

+### Packages used
+1. FileIO is used to load the brain image (.tif file)
+2. Images is used to represent the directed graph structure object along with meta related to spatial information.
+3. PlotlyJS is a Julia library for plotting with plotly.js .

 | Oblique Slice | Oblique Slice from below |
 | ------------- | ------------- |